Skip to Content

 Writers of all ages and experience levels can get stuck thinking about what to write.
 Writer’s block is not just a challenge for reluctant writers.
 Even professional writers have days when they feel less than inspired.

 Visual prompts can result in a vast array of story ideas.
-A single image viewed by ten writers will result in ten completely different stories.
+A single image viewed by ten writers will result in ten completely different short stories.
 Even if you use verbal cues to get students thinking about the picture, each student will still write a unique response to the image.

 Visual creative writing prompts are fantastic for elementary school because younger students often relate more to a pictorial prompt than a written one, but don’t shy away from using these with high school and middle school students as well.
-Pictures make a fun alternative to your typical writing prompts and story starters and can help shake up your regular routine.
+Pictures make a fun alternative to your typical writing prompts and story starters and can help shake up your regular English language arts routine.

 How to Use Picture Prompts for Creative Writing